TestCentricity/testcentricity_web/README.md

 ### Using Appium

-If you will be running your tests on mobile Safari browsers on simulated iOS devices using Appium and XCode Simulators, you need to require the following in your `env.rb` and/or `spec_helper.rb` file:
+If you will be running your tests on mobile web browsers on simulated or physical iOS or Android devices using Appium, you need to require the following in your `env.rb` and/or `spec_helper.rb` file:

     require 'appium_capybara'